brainnetome/diffusionkit/source/faq.rst

   end
   end

-Please download the two files fieldnamesr.m and findGrad.m.
+Please download the two files `fieldnamesr.m <_static/fieldnamesr.m>`_ and `findGrad.m <_static/findGrad.m>`_ .
 The first one is to generate the full string of the keyword dictionary and second is to find the locations.
 If your problem remains unsolved, please `send us <diffusion.kit@nlpr.ia.ac.cn>`_ your data (only one 2D/3D DICOM image is enough) and then we will update our DICOM dictionary.